 \subsection{Serverless Computing Paradigm}

 The first generation of cloud technology, established around 2010, mitigated the burden of system administration and maintenance via consolidating servers and forming centralized data centers.
-It is anticipated that the second generation of cloud technology focuses on mitigating the burden of developing cloud native applications for programmers and solution architects via serverless computing paradigm \cite{schleier2021serverless}.
+It is anticipated that the second generation of cloud technology focuses on mitigating the burden of developing cloud-native applications for programmers and solution architects via the serverless computing paradigm \cite{schleier2021serverless}.

-Serverless computing provides the developers with high-level software abstractions, such as functions (a.k.a.
-Function-as-a-Service (FaaS)), and transparently deploying them, such that the user has the illusion of having no servers to manage~\cite{lopez2021serverless}.
-Accordingly, modern software engineering methodologies, such as DevOps \cite{ebert2016devops} and Continuous Integration Continuous Delivery (CI/CD) pipelines \cite{arachchi2018continuous}, have adopted the serverless computing paradigm to facilitate rapid cloud native application development.
+Serverless computing provides the developers with high-level software abstractions, such as functions, a.k.a.
+Function-as-a-Service (FaaS), and transparently deploying them, such that the user has the illusion of having no servers to manage~\cite{lopez2021serverless}.
+Accordingly, modern software engineering methodologies, such as DevOps \cite{ebert2016devops} and Continuous Integration Continuous Delivery (CI/CD) pipelines \cite{arachchi2018continuous}, have adopted the serverless computing paradigm to facilitate rapid cloud-native application development.
 These methodologies instruct splitting an application into several functions that are invoked periodically or in response to an event.
-Behind the scene, each function invocation leads to execution of one (or an ordered set of) stateless micro-service(s)~\cite{lloyd2018serverless}.
+Behind the scene, each function invocation leads to the execution of one or an ordered set of stateless microservice(s)~\cite{lloyd2018serverless}.

 As shown in Figure~\ref{fig:gpserverless}, the serverless computing paradigm can be defined as the combination of FaaS and BaaS (Backend-as-a-Service) subsystems (\ie Serverless = FaaS + BaaS~\cite{schleier2021serverless}).
-While FaaS focuses on the front-end development of functions in a wide-variety of programming languages, Backend-as-a-Service (BaaS) focuses on the transparent and isolated execution of the functions.
-BaaS is also in charge of scheduling, monitoring, and transparent elasticity of the functions.
-It is noteworthy that serverless computing is a loose term and it does not strictly enforce the user's code to be based on FaaS.
+While FaaS focuses on the front-end development of functions in a wide variety of programming languages, BaaS focuses on the transparent and isolated execution of the functions.
+BaaS is also in charge of data storage, scheduling, monitoring, and transparent elasticity of the functions.
+It is noteworthy that serverless computing is a loose term, and it does not strictly enforce the user's code to be based on FaaS.
 Moreover, Serverless solutions are sometimes abstracted from the user perspective.
 For instance, Amazon Athena~\cite{awsathena} is an interactive SQL-like query processing service for Amazon S3 data.
 Although Athena operates based on serverless principles, its users may consider it as a Platform-as-a-Service (PaaS) instead.